Multi-temporal decomposition for elastoplastic ratcheting solids

 \item \emph{Decoupled scheme.} The procedure above requires evaluating the full-time history of internal variables $\{\epsp_{n}\}_{n\in\mathsf{I}}$ and $\{\epsr_{n}\}_{n\in\mathsf{I}}$ and the consistent tangent~\eqref{eq:Ktan} for each mode, at each fixed-point iteration of the system~\eqref{eq:pgd_spat_disc}--\eqref{eq:pgd_temp_disc}, at each Newton-Raphson iteration of~\eqref{eq:pgd_spat_disc_lin}, and at each Newton-Raphson iteration of~\eqref{eq:pgd_temp_disc_lin}.
 A way to alleviate these heavy computations is to consider a single Newton-Raphson iteration for both~\eqref{eq:pgd_spat_disc_lin} and~\eqref{eq:pgd_temp_disc_lin}.
 This approach amounts to resolving the full-time history of the displacement field by solving the fixed-point iterations of~\eqref{eq:pgd_spat_disc}--\eqref{eq:pgd_temp_disc} with fixed time histories $\{\epsp_{n}\}_{n\in\mathsf{I}}$ and $\{\epsr_{n}\}_{n\in\mathsf{I}}$.
 As such, these equations are now individually linear in $\discrete{\bm{\varphi}}^{(m)}_h$ and ${\vartheta}^{(j)(m)}_{n_j}$ and take the form

 with the constant stiffness matrix $\mathbf{K} \in \mathbb{R}^{N_\mathrm{d}\times N_\mathrm{d}}$ given by

 The solution of this system is then employed to update the full-time histories $\{\epsp_{n}\}_{n\in\mathsf{I}}$ and $\{\epsr_{n}\}_{n\in\mathsf{I}}$ from the constitutive model~\eqref{eq:constitutitve2}--\eqref{eq:flowrule}.
-The process is repeated iteratively until convergence. \end{enumerate} We note that the consistent linearization procedure is rather cumbersome but may converge faster.
-On the other hand, the decoupled scheme is easy to implement but may result in slow convergence.
-More dedicated procedures, e.g., using a partially consistent linearization, may also be considered.
-For the sake of simplicity, we employ the decoupled scheme in the numerical simulations that follow.
+The process is repeated iteratively until convergence. \end{enumerate}

+We note that the consistent linearization procedure is rather cumbersome but may converge faster.
+On the other hand, the decoupled scheme is easy to implement but may result in slow convergence. \tB{Alternatively, a singular value decomposition of the time-dependent tangent stiffness matrix, as done in~\cite{arjoune2022} for geometrically non-linear systems with a single temporal scale, may be introduced in the present multi-temporal framework.
+Moreover, a partially consistent linearization may be considered, e.g., letting the tangent stiffness matrix evolve only in certain time scales.
+Nevertheless, for the sake of simplicity, we employ the decoupled scheme in the numerical simulations that follow.}

 \paragraph{Normalization} It is convenient to normalize the modes as $\bm{u}^{\mathrm{pgd}}_{h\mathfrak{n}}(\bm{x})=\sum_{i=1}^{M}\zeta^{(i)}\hat{\bm{{\varphi}}}^{(i)}_h(\bm{x})\prod_{j=1}^S\hat{\vartheta}^{(j)(i)}_{n_j}$, with $\hat\Box$ denoting the $L^2$ normalization of a function $\Box$.
 Here, the magnitude of the coefficient $\zeta^{(i)}\in\mathbb{R}_+$ represents the contribution of mode $i$, with a small value indicating that the approximation has converged.
 The algorithmic procedure then consists of assuming $\zeta^{(m)}=1$ and solving for the modal enrichments, as discussed above, with the coefficients $\{\zeta^{(i)}\}_{i=1}^{m-1}$ known for the previous modes.
 Then, the solutions $\{\discrete{\bm{\varphi}}_h^{(m)}\}_{h\in\mathsf{T}}$ and $\{\vartheta^{(j)(m)}_{n_j}\}_{n_j\in\mathsf{N}_j} \, \forall\,j\in\mathsf{S}$ are normalized and the coefficients $\{\zeta^{(i)}\}_{i=1}^{m}$ are updated from the linear algebraic equation